RuiOrey/pm_vagrant/README.md

 $ vagrant reload --provision
 ```
 Then, you should have a generated config-custom.yaml file in the folder pm_vagrant/phphpet, containing a merge of all the config.yaml files of your projects.

+Finally, include your ```myProject.local``` to your /etc/hosts file of your host os and navigate to that url in your browser.

 ## Troubleshooting